NFL Thanksgiving: John Madden, the Turkey Leg Award, and the Turducken

 “You cut this right down the middle,” Madden demonstrated with his hand.
 “And then you cut sideways, and you get a little turkey, and a little chicken, and a little duck.
 Now that’s there, that’s a turducken.”

-“The P.R. guy for the Saints brought me one,” Madden told the Times.
+“The P.R. guy for the Saints brought me one,” Madden said.
 “And he brought it to the booth.
 It smelled and looked so good.
 I didn’t have any plates or silverware or anything, and I just started eating it with my hands.”

 Madden and Thanksgiving go hand in hand

-It has been almost two decades since John Madden’s last Thanksgiving Day broadcast, and the man’s legacy still lives on.
+Again, it’s been over two decades since Madden’s last Thanksgiving Day broadcast, and his legendary legacy still lives on.
 His love for football and food were both contagious, and on what day do those two things come together more perfectly than Thanksgiving?

 You probably won’t see any turduckens or eight-legged turkeys or other such monstrosities on today’s broadcasts.
 But we can all still remember them fondly, thanks to John Madden.